jfarid27/jfarid27.github.io/_posts/2015-03-01-book-review-mastering-metrics.md

 [Mastering Metrics](http://www.amazon.com/Mastering-Metrics-Path-Cause-Effect/dp/0691152845) is a book that caught my attention through [an episode of EconTalk](http://www.econtalk.org/archives/2014/12/joshua_angrist.html), that sits directly in the space of introductory Causal Inference.
-Written by two well known Economatricians, the book gives insight into the art of using statistics to determine whether outcomes are affected by known variables, and teaches readers that significance through regression is far from the only truth.
-Through a walkthrough of the five most important tools used by economatricians to effectively determine how outcomes are affected by variables, the readers can expect to have a reasonable knowledge of issues in using statistics as the only known truth, and should easily be able to springboard into a course on regression or experiment design.
+Written by two well known econometricians, the book gives insight into the art of using statistics to determine whether outcomes are affected by known variables, and teaches readers that significance through regression is far from the only truth.
+Through a walkthrough of the five most important tools used by econometricians to effectively determine how outcomes are affected by variables, the readers can expect to have a reasonable knowledge of issues in using statistics as the only known truth, and should easily be able to springboard into a course on regression or experiment design.